Pascal Grenier for Cinetalk.net

-The Terrorist (1998- Santosh Sivan).
-Presented worldwide by John Malkovich, this terrific thriller is one of the most important Tamil films made in the 1990s.
-Famous cinematographer-turned director Santosh Sivan brings great complexity around the despicable main character of a young female terrorist who goes on a suicide mission.
+The Terrorist (1998 – Santosh Sivan).
+Introduced worldwide by John Malkovich, this terrific thriller is one of the most important Tamil films of the 1990s.
+Cinematographer-turned director Santosh Sivan brings great complexity around the despicable main character of a young female terrorist who goes on a suicide mission.
 Not your typical Kollywood movie by any mean (the movie is only 95 minutes long and without any song and dance numbers), this is nonetheless a must-see drama.

 Hey Ram (2000 – Kamal Haasan).
 Hey God! is a film that was simultaneously made in Tamil and Hindi language and was written, produced and directed by Kamal Haasan, one of the most important figure in Kollywood of the last 25 years.
 It’s an important and controversial period film that mixes religions, romance and fantasy with the theme of the partition of Bengal as a background.
 Hey Ram criticizes severely Mahatma Gandhi (played by Naseeruddin Shah of Monsoon Wedding fame) as being the sole responsible of India’s religious divisions an aspect that makes it controversial.
 Shah Rukh Khan also co-stars as an archeologist and the film features some bizarre fantasy-sequences that seems to come out straight from an Indiana Jones movie !